Ethiopia travel guide

 Afar region

-FCDO advises against all travel to areas of Afar region within:
+FCDO advises against all travel to the parts of Afar region within 10km of the border with Eritrea.

-There are irregular armed clashes between ethnic groups in Afar Region and Somali Regional State, in particular along the main Addis Ababa to Djibouti road (A1) and the surrounding areas.
+There are irregular armed clashes between ethnic groups in Afar region and Somali Regional State, in particular along the main Addis Ababa to Djibouti road (A1) and the surrounding areas.
 Attacks are sporadic and infrequent, but may involve roadblocks and vehicles being targeted.

 Danakil desert